ijon9/MIB/README.md

     "location":"<Insert Key Here>"
 }
 ```
-- Then move each file into the root/util directory
+- Then move each file into the root directory